Super Friends: The Legendary Super Powers Show

 Super Friends: The Legendary Super Powers Show is an American animated television series about a team of superheroes which ran from 1984 to 1985 on ABC.
 It was produced by Hanna-Barbera Productions and is based on the Justice League and associated comic book characters published by DC Comics.

 Format

-Super Friends: The Legendary Super Powers Show was the first Super Friends series in a new format since 1979's The World's Greatest Super Friends.
-Continuing the previous three years' policy of producing short stories, this series' format was two stories per half-hour, so all the separate stories were ten minutes long each.
-Furthermore, the Wonder Twins were largely supplanted as audience identification figures by Firestorm, a well-established teenage superhero in the DC Comics Universe.
-However, continuing the trend from the "lost season" episodes, the Wonder Twins were paired with other Justice League members, as opposed to always teaming up with Wonder Woman or Batman and Robin.
-In "Case of The Shrinking Super Friends" they are teamed with Firestorm and Robin.
-In "Uncle Mxyzptlk" they work with Firestorm and Samurai.
-In "Village of The Lost Souls" they work with Wonder Woman and Apache Chief.
+Super Friends: The Legendary Super Powers Show was the first Super Friends series in a new format since 1979's The World's Greatest SuperFriends.
+Continuing the previous three years' policy of producing short stories, this series' format was two 11-minute stories per half-hour.
+Furthermore, the Wonder Twins were largely supplanted as audience identification figures by Firestorm, a well-established teenage superhero in the DC Comics universe, but they were paired with other Justice League members, as opposed to always teaming up with Wonder Woman or Batman and Robin.
+In "Case of The Shrinking Super Friends", they are teamed with Firestorm and Robin.
+In "Uncle Mxyzptlk", they work with Firestorm and Samurai.
+In "Village of The Lost Souls", they work with Wonder Woman and Apache Chief.

 For the next season, the show was retitled The Super Powers Team: Galactic Guardians.